 Youth Impact Stories

-Camping, canoeing, hiking and building a fire were all new experiences for Crystal, and her ability to look at any situation with a positive attitude turned these challenges into great learning opportunities.
-Youth Leadership Adventures provided Crystal with a community of peers and mentors that could inspire her toward personal empowerment during two weeks of fieldwork and leadership development.
+Camping, canoeing and hiking were all new for Crystal, and her ability to look at any situation with a positive attitude turned these challenges into opportunities.
+Youth Leadership Adventures provided Crystal with a community of peers and mentors that empowered her.

 To watch a friend die and not be able to help can be debilitating for anyone.
 For Joseph, who was born in Myanmar and fled at a young age with his family to find safety in Burmese refugee camps, it was a calling to learn how to save a life.
 He vowed at an early age to do something to save lives, yet he felt guilty for not being able to save his friend and was ashamed to talk about his past.